OctopusDeploy/blog/blog/2022-03/multi-environment-deployments-github-actions/index.md

 GitHub Actions allows developers to perform DevOps operations in a GitHub repository.
 The GitHub community maintains templates that integrate third-party tools and repositories, like Jenkins or Amazon Elastic Container Registry (ECR).

-Although GitHub Actions provides a contained solution, a dedicated continuous delivery tool like Octopus Deploy provides you with benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.
+Although GitHub Actions provides a contained solution, a dedicated Continuous Delivery tool like Octopus Deploy provides you with benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.

 In this post, I show you how to build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR), and use Octopus to deploy the image to a web application on Amazon Elastic Kubernetes Service (EKS).